- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 - The advance bill should be prepared on the payment challan by the site engineer.

-- The bills should be forwarded to the accounts department for arithmetical checking, after checking by the role and responsibilities of billing engineer.
+- The bills should be forwarded to the accounts department for arithmetical checking, after checking by the role and responsibilities of the billing engineer.

 - The cheque, if ready, is forwarded to the engineering department for issuing it to the contractor with proper entries.